-As the Program Chairman of the International Society for Mechanical Circulatory Support (ISMCS) 2018, I whole-heartedly welcome you to the very beautiful bay area of the city of Tokyo.
+As the Congress Chair of the International Society for Mechanical Circulatory Support (ISMCS) 2018, I whole-heartedly welcome you to the very beautiful bay area of the city of Tokyo.

 The slogan for the meeting is “Dream is alive”.
 Many VADs have been developed, come into clinical arena, and some of them were withdrawn from the market or replaced by a successor device which enables more durable and reliable support by more compact system.
 Where is a final goal?
 It is becoming more and more technologically and socially demanding to develop a new VAD.
 However, dream is still alive, and we definitely have to make our dream sustainable.

 Tokyo is being renovated to move forward to the successful Olympic Games in 2020.
 There are many historical places in and around the city, and nice hot springs by a short trip.
 We believe each of you will be immersed in cutting-edge presentations in daytime and smack your lips with excellent Japanese cuisine in the evening.

 We hope you will join us in Tokyo, world-leading city of Japan.